Sahithi3075/NETFLIX-SQL-ANALYSIS/README.md

 - Longest movies
 - Most popular genres
 - Directors with the highest number of titles
-- ... (list all the queries you solved)

 ## 📁 Files
 - NETFLIX-SQL-ANALYSIS.sql